STARTING A MARKET: The Bare Minimum

 - Kentucky One-Stop Business Portal: This KY.gov site will guide you through turning your ideas and concepts into a business plan and will connect you to resources that will help you know what to expect on the path ahead.

-- Kentucky Small Business Development Center: With 15 service centers statewide and an experienced and knowledgeable staff, KSBDC provides consulting and training services.
-Services include: one-on-one management consultations, training workshops, market research, loan packaging help, assistance with financial projections and information needed to make informed business decisions.
+- Kentucky Small Business Development Center: With 15 service centers statewide and experienced and knowledgeable staff, KSBDC provides consulting and training services.
+Services include one-on-one management consultations, training workshops, market research, loan packaging help, assistance with financial projections, and information needed to make informed business decisions.

 - Sole Proprietorship